Getting past busy, to the stuff you want…

-Someone answers an advert for a home based business, and under their reason for looking, they state they want ‘financial freedom’.
+Someone answers an advert for a home based business, and says they want ‘financial freedom’.

-I call and talk with them about what financial freedom means to them.
+I call and we talk with them about what financial freedom means to them.

 - Being able to fire your irritating boss